Oxford-Growers/Oxford-Growers/privacy.md

 # Who collects this information?

-Information may be collected by any member of Oxford Growers whom you have contact, or by completing one of our online forms.
+Information may be collected by any member of Oxford Growers whom you have contact, by completing one of our online forms or emailing us.

 # Who will my information be shared with?